nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 The toolkit has support for multiple profiles to choose between:
 - EJBCA: Default implementation
 - FIVRK: Finnish implementation
-- FO: Faroe Island's implementation
+- FO: Faroe Islands implementation
 - IS: Icelandic Implementation

-To select one of this profiles, we must fill the property `profile` in the configuration file (`security_server` section) with the name of the profile, to choose between: "EJBCA", "FIVRK", "FO" and "IS".
+To select one of these profiles, we should fill the property `profile` in the configuration file (`security_server` section) with the name of the profile, to choose between: "EJBCA", "FIVRK", "FO" and "IS".

-This property is optional, if is not set, the default profile will be the Finnish one.
+This property is optional, if not set, the default profile will be Finnish.